sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 ### Error Handling

-Terratest provides some flexibliity with how to [handle errors](https://terratest.gruntwork.io/docs/testing-best-practices/error-handling/) Every method in Terratest comes in two versions (e.g., `terraform.Apply` and `terraform.ApplyE` )
+Terratest provides some flexibility with how to [handle errors](https://terratest.gruntwork.io/docs/testing-best-practices/error-handling/) Every method in Terratest comes in two versions (e.g., `terraform.Apply` and `terraform.ApplyE` )

 * `terraform.Apply`: The base method takes a `t *testing.T` as an argument.
 If the method hits any errors, it calls `t.Fatal` to fail the test
 * `terraform.ApplyE`: Methods that end with the capital letter `E` always return an error as the last argument and never call `t.Fatal` themselves.
 This allows you to decide how to handle errors.